 While doing biological research at UBC, I read the history, philosophy, and sociology of science, and began to form my ideas about the nature of science.
 At Western Washington, I studied and critiqued all the best science curricula of the day, and began to struggle with different conceptions of curriculum.
 I was particularly attracted to the writings of the so-called reconceptualist school, but found much of value in other orientations as well.
 At the University of Alberta, Max van Manen introduced me to phenomenology, hermeneutics, and the world of qualitative research methods, and Ted Aoki introduced me to critical theory and humanistic ways of thinking about curriculum and curriculum evaluation.
 I bring all this background to my teaching and research here at Western.

 As a member of a faculty of education, my research interests have ranged widely over topics in teacher education and teacher development, the practicum, science education, and curriculum.
 I have researched and evaluated the practicum program, worked with local school districts on the development of an induction program for beginning teachers and support programs for associate teachers, studied issues concerning male elementary school teachers, written about power relationships between student teachers and associate teachers in the practicum, and considered the possibility of developing a "vision" of education in Teacher Candidates through mentoring by their associate teachers.

 McNay, M. (2009).
 Western Guide to Curriculum Review.
-London, ON: The University of Western Ontario Teaching Support Centre.
+London, ON: The University of Western Ontario Centre for Teaching and Learning.